maxkuzzmenko/soundcalc/README.md

 ### README.md

+You can access the vm with all of the required libs installed by this link:https://drive.google.com/file/d/1kFm08z_Jp1s4b_Yys5iNhY82JxJSrENb/view?usp=sharing
+To run the program head to /home/soundcalc and run run.sh file.
+If you have any issues with that you can just run soundcalc.py from this repository.
+Please consider doing that if you launched it in the vm, vm might have some stability issues.

 # Exoplanet Sound Simulator

 This project simulates the soundscape of an exoplanet based on environmental parameters such as temperature, pressure, gas composition, wind speed, and volcanic activity.
 It generates a wind sound and combines it with other pre-recorded sounds such as rain, thunderstorms, ice cracking, and ocean waves based on calculated probabilities for each environmental condition.